Our Institute is part of a group consisting of seven teams in three locations.

 Team Transporters: Mayuri Sadoine (postdoc), Eliza Loo (postdoc), Yuuma Ishikawa (postdoc), Susanne Paradies (technician), Chen Deng (graduate student)

-Team Phloem development: Ji-Yun Kim (group leader), Diana Weidauer (Lab manager), Shahrzad Kasmaei (MS student)
+Team Phloem development: Ji-Yun Kim (group leader), Diana Weidauer (Lab manager), Shahrzad Kasmaei (MS student), Marcela Renger (MS student)

-Team ERC: Manuel Miras (group leader), Mathieu Pottier (postdoc), Moritz Schladt (postdoc), Jona Eijke (graduate student), Ronja Lange (technician)
+Team ERC: Lena Goedecke (project coordinator) Manuel Miras (group leader), Mathieu Pottier (postdoc), Moritz Schladt (postdoc), Juan Barbosa (graduate student), Jona Eijke (graduate student), Ronja Lange (technician), Niklas Puetz (MS student)

-Team Signaling: Michael Wudick (group leader), Tom Kleist (postdoc), Cosima Sies (technician), Fatiha Atanjaoui (graduate student), Marcel Dickmanns (graduate student), Kristin Rang (MS student)
+Team Signaling: Michael Wudick (group leader), Tom Kleist (postdoc), Cosima Sies (technician), Fatiha Atanjaoui (graduate student), Marcel Dickmanns (graduate student), Juan Barbosa (graduate student), Kristin Rang (MS student)

-Team Rice: Marcel Buchholzer (Bill & Melinda Gates Foundation Project Manager), Van Thi Luu (group leader, head genome editing team), Kirill Schenstniy (postdoc), Melissa Stiebner (technician), Britta Killing (technician), Laura Redzich (graduate student), Nora Zöllner (graduate student), Zongyi Ma (MS student)
+Team Rice: Marcel Buchholzer (Bill & Melinda Gates Foundation Project Manager), Van Schepler-Luu (group leader, head genome editing team), Kirill Schenstniy (postdoc), Melissa Stiebner (technician), Britta Killing (technician), Laura Redzich (graduate student), Nora Zöllner (graduate student), Zongyi Ma (MS student)

 Team Maize: Thomas Hartwig (group leader), Julia Jengelhorn (postdoc), Tatiana Buchmann (lab manager), Max Blank (graduate student)